 EM, first of all, can be very cheap to make.
 It exists all around us on the foods we eat.
 Indeed, the microbes in one local area may be different from another local area.
 So it's recommended that we collect those native ones to best suit the local environment.

 Secondly, EM are renewable.
 Once we collect the first generation of EM, we can use part of it to start a new generation EM2, EM3.
-This multiplication gives us a crowded family for longer usage at lower cost.
+This mass expansion or multiplication gives us a crowded family for longer usage at lower cost.

-Finally, EM is safe for us humans, our plants, our pets & the overall eco-system.
+Finally, EM is safe for us humans, the plants, the pets & the overall eco-system.
 The idea is basically to use life (biology) to encourage or discourage other life forms in the places that we want.

 Share or pin this post!